 Will Wyoming Ever Legalize Sports Betting?

 No. The offshore sportsbooks recommended in this guide are all legally sanctioned and regulated by a respected government.
-They have the necessary licensing and certifications to operate.
+They have the necessary certifications to operate.
 Because they are offshore, they are unaffected by US federal law.
 Wyoming state law does not include any restrictions for betting with these offshore sportsbooks.
 For residents looking to get involved with legal sports betting, these offshore sportsbooks are your best option for legally sanctioned and highly secure betting action.